-Many courts don't apply the throw-up-your-hands "speculative" moniker, but there is still an almost palpable fear about nailing down tax issues.
+Many courts don't apply the throw-up-your-hands "speculative" moniker, but there is nevertheless an almost palpable fear about nailing down tax issues.
 Rough justice often prevails.
-For example, some courts have said that when current tax rates are higher than the prevailing tax rates for the year in which the losses occurred, that also should be disregarded.
-The tax impact of a case is important, and some courts are willing to consider taxes in determining what will make the plaintiff whole.
+For example, some courts have said that when current tax rates are higher than the prevailing tax rates for the year in which the losses occurred, that also should be disregarded.38 The tax impact of a case is important, and some courts are willing to consider taxes in determining what will make the plaintiff whole

-What to Do Now
+What To Do Now

 Despite the traditional conservatism of courts on this issue, Eshelman may be a watershed case, ushering in a new era of tax sensitivity.
-A type of tax-damages renaissance may portend an easier time for plaintiffs to recover such damages.
-Like many remedies questions, whether a particular plaintiff or a particular defendant will have its version of the tax impact adopted by a court (increasing or decreasing damages because of tax effects) is likely to vary substantially depending on the jurisdiction, venue, applicable law, and other variables.
+A kind of tax-damages renaissance may portend an easier time for plaintiffs to recover such damages.
+Like many remedies questions, whether a particular plaintiff or a particular defendant will have their version of the tax impact adopted by a court (increasing or decreasing damages because of tax affects) is likely to vary substantially.
+It may depend on the jurisdiction, venue, applicable law and other variables.

-However, it is not hyperbole to suggest that tax effects should be evaluated in every case.
+Nevertheless, it is not hyperbole to suggest that tax consequences should be evaluated in every case.
 After all, tax issues are often central to the overall outcome.
-Yet that does not mean one will always ask for tax damages.
+Yet, that does not mean one will always ask for tax damages.
 There may occasionally be tactical reasons not to raise tax matters.

-For example, a defendant may choose not to argue for discounting a plaintiff's damages to take into account tax benefits that the plaintiff received from an investment that went bad.
-A defendant might make that tactical decision when the plaintiff has not raised tax issues, and when the defendant is worried that the benefits it might achieve from its own tax argument will be outweighed by the risk that the plaintiff will raise bigger tax issues in response.
+For example, a defendant may choose not to argue for discounting a plaintiff's damages to take tax benefits into account that the plaintiff received from an investment that went bad.
+A defendant might make that tactical decision where the plaintiff has not raised tax issues of its own, and where the defendant is worried that the benefits it might achieve from its own tax argument will be outweighed by the risk the plaintiff will raise bigger tax issues in response.
 The defendant may not want to open the door to such issues.
-Those circumstances aside, however, asking the court to take into account the tax impact on the case will rarely have a downside.
+Such circumstances aside, however, asking the court to take into account the tax impact on the case will rarely have a downside.

-But raising the issues and counting on their application are two different things.
-Predicting how the court will respond is not easy.
-The most traditional answer is that tax issues get lost on the cutting room floor.
+But raising the issues and counting on their application are two different things, and predicting how the court will respond is not easy.
+The most traditional answer is that tax issues are likely to get lost on the cutting room floor.
 However, the more modern trend of the case law suggests that tax gross-up claims are more favored today than in the past.
 Eshelman, the recent Third Circuit case, may signal just that.

-Despite this latest expansion of tax damages as a concept, one must be realistic.
+Notwithstanding this latest expansion of tax damages as a concept, one must be realistic.
 Here are a few suggestions: